 Running until 1968 Jane Arden was translated into other media from film to paperback novels, and of course comics, where she was represented as reprints of the newspaper strips, and original stories.

-Along with being in part the inspiration for characters such as Lois Lane and Brenda Starr, Pulitzer Prize-winning columnist Mary McGrory also credits Jane Arden with her interest in journalism, moving things full circle from Bly though Arden back to a real journalist.
+Along with being, in part, the inspiration for characters such as Lois Lane and Brenda Starr.
+Pulitzer Prize-winning columnist Mary McGrory also credits Jane Arden with her interest in journalism, moving things full circle from Bly through Arden back to a real journalist.